Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 Pincher's Pro Tip

 Document everything immediately after any sudden event.
 Timestamped photos, plumber reports, and weather records can be the difference between an approved and denied foundation claim.
+With major insurers now closing 40 to 50% of homeowner claims with no payment, documentation is your single biggest leverage point.

 What Is NOT Covered

-The following causes are explicitly excluded in virtually every standard homeowners insurance policy — and they represent the vast majority of real-world foundation problems:
+The following causes are explicitly excluded in virtually every standard homeowners insurance policy, and they represent the vast majority of real-world foundation problems:

-• Settling and soil movement — Natural ground shifting over time is excluded under "earth movement" clauses
+• Settling and soil movement.
+Natural ground shifting over time is excluded under "earth movement" clauses

-• Gradual deterioration and wear and tear — Foundations degrade over decades; insurers won't pay for age-related damage
+• Gradual deterioration and wear and tear.
+Foundations degrade over decades; insurers won't pay for age-related damage

-• Flooding — External water intrusion and hydrostatic pressure require a separate flood insurance policy
+• Flooding.
+External water intrusion and hydrostatic pressure require a separate flood insurance policy

-• Earthquakes — Earth movement from seismic activity is a hard exclusion; requires a separate earthquake policy
+• Earthquakes.
+Earth movement from seismic activity is a hard exclusion; requires a separate earthquake policy

-• Sinkholes — Excluded from standard policies in most states (Florida has specific rules — see below)
+• Sinkholes.
+Excluded from standard policies in most states (Florida has specific rules covered below)

-• Poor construction or design defects — Builder errors or pre-existing issues are not insurable events
+• Poor construction or design defects.
+Builder errors or pre-existing issues are not insurable events

-• Tree root intrusion — Slow structural compromise from roots is considered gradual damage
+• Tree root intrusion.
+Slow structural compromise from roots is considered gradual damage

-• Pest or animal damage — Termite or rodent damage to your foundation is not covered
+• Pest or animal damage.
+Termite or rodent damage to your foundation is not covered

-• Neglect or improper drainage — If you failed to maintain gutters, grading, or drainage, expect a denial
+• Neglect or improper drainage.
+If you failed to maintain gutters, grading, or drainage, expect a denial

 Why Most Foundation Claims Get Denied